Kemba beats LeBron for 1st time, Celtics top LA 139-107

-BOSTON (AP) — Kemba Walker scored 20 points to end a career-long personal losing streak against LeBron James, and Jayson Tatum scored 27 to lead the Boston Celtics past the Los Angeles Lakers 139-107 on Monday night and send the top team in the Western Conference to its biggest loss of the season.
+BOSTON (AP) — Kemba Walker finally beat LeBron James, and he did it by helping the Boston Celtics send the Los Angeles Lakers to their biggest loss of the season.

+Walker ended a career-long losing streak against James, scoring 20 points to beat him for the first time in 29 tries and lead the Celtics past the rival Lakers 139-107 on Monday night.

+“I’m happy I got one at least, before he goes,” Walker said with a laugh after the Celtics snapped their three-game losing streak.
+“Who knows how long he can play, because he’s just incredible.
+But you know, it’s only one.
+One and 28.”

-Jaylen Brown scored 20 points and Enes Kanter had 18 points and 11 rebounds for Boston, which snapped a three-game losing streak.
+Jaylen Brown scored 20 points, drawing a taunting technical after dunking over James, and Enes Kanter had 18 points and 11 rebounds for Boston.
 The Celtics gave up the first eight points of the game but turned things around when Anthony Davis, playing for the first time in almost two weeks, went to the bench with a pair of fouls 49 seconds apart early in the first quarter.

+“The less he plays, the better for everybody else,” Celtics coach Brad Stevens said.

 James had 15 points and 13 assists for the Lakers, who had won 10 of their previous 11 games.
-But the Celtics made 13 of their first 22 3-point attempts to open 103-75 lead in the third quarter — the biggest against Los Angeles all season until Boston made it a 34-point game in the fourth.
+But the Celtics made 13 of their first 22 3-point attempts to open a 103-75 lead in the third quarter — the biggest against Los Angeles all season until Boston made it a 34-point game in the fourth.

+“We were fortunate to put the ball in the basket quite a bit,” said Stevens, whose team shot 56% overall.
+“The ball going in masks some things.”

-Walker, who spent the first eight years of his career in Charlotte, had gone 0-28 in his career against James — second in NBA history only to Sherman Douglas’ 0-30 head-to-head record against Michael Jordan.
+Walker’s 28 games with out a win against James was second in NBA history only to Sherman Douglas’ 0-30 head-to-head record against Michael Jordan.

+“If anybody: him.
+The guy I couldn’t beat, it’d be him.
+He’s such a great player, he’s done so much in this league,” said Walker, who spent the first eight years of his career in Charlotte.
+“He’s beaten a lot of guys.
+I bet you there’s a lot of people who don’t have a winning record against LeBron James.”

 MINUTES RESTRICTED